Asus Vivobook 13 Slate OLED: Watch it or work it

-The 13 Slate is a 2-in-1 Microsoft Surface wanna-be.
+The Vivobook 13 Slate is a 2-in-1 Microsoft Surface wanna-be.
 Depending on which of the variants you buy, the package can include a lot of interesting things.

 Our review unit had, first of all, the main ‘slate’ or tablet screen.
-Along with that, there’s a detached keyboard, a separate kickstand, (attachable with magnets) a protective case, a digital pen, and charging essentials.
+Along with that, there’s a detached keyboard, a separate kickstand (attachable with magnets), a protective case, a digital pen and charging essentials.

 It would have been easier to fix the stand on to the back of the tablet because as a separate part, it’s just more components to keep track of as you move about with this entire package.
 Since entertainment is supposed to be one of the main uses, it would make sense to make it a safer fixed part.
-The slate package is priced at Rs 62,990, while the base variant priced at Rs 45,990 doesn’t come with all these accessories.
+The Slate package is priced at ₹62,990, while the base variant priced at ₹45,990 doesn’t come with all these accessories.

 An expanse of screen